 - First of all, many foreign countries withhold taxes on dividends paid to U.S. shareholders.
 These taxes may be recoverable, but it depends on your tax status and what type of account you hold the stock in

-- Furthermore, many foreign companies do not pay a consistent quarterly dividend like US companies; therefore, foreign company dividend policies are not always suitable to building a consistent passive income stream
+- Furthermore, many foreign companies do not pay a consistent quarterly dividend like US companies; therefore, foreign company dividend policies are not always suitable for building a consistent passive income stream

 - In addition, currency fluctuations are an issue when trying to generate consistent dividend income.
 These fluctuations create changes in the amount of dividends paid when converted into US dollars